 Clinical interests: Primary Care, Spine Problems, Rehabilitation

-Dr. Francis Bailey works as a chiropractor.
-His patients gave him an average rating of 5.0 out of 5 stars.
-Dr. Bailey accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Antonio Mendez is a chiropractor.
+Patients gave him an average rating of 5.0 stars out of 5.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.